AdobeDocs/workfront.en/help/quicksilver/workfront-integrations-and-apps/using-workfront-with-slack/receive-workfront-notifications-in-slack.md

    * [!UICONTROL Someone comments on my help request]

    The changes you make to the [!UICONTROL notifications] options take effect immediately.\
    The notifications you have enabled are delivered in the [!DNL Workfront] [!DNL Slack] channel.
 When you disable notifications here, they are only disabled for [!DNL Slack], and not for the [!DNL Workfront] interface.
-You continue to receive them in the [!DNL Workfront] notifications bubble in the upper right of the interface.&nbsp;
+You continue to receive them in the [!DNL Workfront] notifications bubble in the upper right of the interface.

 ## Manage [!DNL Workfront] notifications from [!DNL Slack]

-You can receive and respond to [!DNL Workfront] notifications from [!DNL Slack].&nbsp;
+You can receive and respond to [!DNL Workfront] notifications from [!DNL Slack].

 You can disable email notifications for notifications that you enable in [!DNL Slack], to ensure that you do not receive duplicate notifications.\
 For information about configuring your email notifications, see [Activate or deactivate your own event notifications](../../workfront-basics/using-notifications/activate-or-deactivate-your-own-event-notifications.md).

 Enabling or disabling [!DNL Workfront] notifications in [!DNL Slack] does not affect the notifications you receive inside the [!DNL Workfront] interface.\
-Notifications inside the [!DNL Workfront] interface cannot be disabled.&nbsp;
+Notifications inside the [!DNL Workfront] interface cannot be disabled.

-To manage your [!DNL Workfront] notifications for [!DNL Slack]:&nbsp;
+To manage your [!DNL Workfront] notifications for [!DNL Slack]:

 1. Log in to [!UICONTROL Slack].
 1. Log in to [!DNL Workfront] from [!DNL Slack].\